 With PRS you are likely to get a prestigious instrument that can go anywhere with you and be a tremendous servant to your needs.

+Chances are that if you are a beginner you would gravitate toward some more affordable instruments.
 For the seasoned professional, you’ll struggle to find a more reliable brand that goes about its business with so much passion and care.

 Taylor

-These instruments take the craftsmanship to some new dizzying artistic heights while delivering some stunning sonic textures.
+These guys are the sovereign rulers of the acoustic guitar niche.
+Their instruments take the craftsmanship to some new dizzying artistic heights while delivering some stunning sonic textures.

-This is a fine instrument that will lay best in the hands of someone that pays close attention to their craft.
+This is a fine instrument that will lay best in the hands of someone who pays close attention to their craft.
 The marriage between the right guitar player and a carefully picked Taylor acoustic guitar can really be a perfect one.

 The options of different Taylor guitar series are superabundant, which may seem to overly complicate your buying decisions, but no worries.
-With our guidance and Taylor’s vast plethora of different instruments, you can truly pick a real babe.
+With my guidance and Taylor’s vast plethora of different instruments, you can truly pick a real babe.

 Their smallest full-size body guitar is the Grand Concert.
 With that one, you are getting a scale length more reminiscent of the parlor guitars, and the same can be said about the body size.
 However, the coolest thing about it is that it sounds like a regular-sized instrument.